cym13/cym13.github.io/source/d_sightseeing_crc32.rst

 Use of UFCS (Uniform Function Call Syntax) and optional parentheses as explained below.
-Read the file by chunks, compute the crc32 which returns a byte array, and build a string from that.
+Read the file by chunks, compute the crc32 which returns a byte array, reverse the byte order, and build a string from that.
 I think it's pretty self-explanatory.

 .. code:: d

         return chunks.byChunk(8192)
-                     .crc32Of
-                     .reverse
+                     .crc32Of[]
+                     .retro
+                     .array
                      .toHexString
                      .toLower;
     }